Pirates vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- When it comes to the over/under, the Pirates and their foes are 4-5-1 in their previous 10 contests.
+- When it comes to the over/under, the Pirates and their foes are 4-5-1 in their last 10 contests.

 - Oddsmakers have yet to post a spread in any of the Pirates' past 10 games.